 Identify the pages visited by your audience

-You can approach Advanced Segments in different ways, but tracking the pages visited by your chosen audience is a great place to start.
+You can track hundreds of different behaviours with Advanced Segments, but tracking the pages visited is a great place to start.

 For example Te Papa offers different venues for conferences, meetings, weddings and Christmas parties.
 People looking for wedding venues have very different needs to those looking for conference venues.